Tulane Essay Guide

 Does admissions care about Tulane essays?

-In short, yes, absolutely!
+In short, yes!
 Even though the Tulane essay is technically optional, admissions clearly states in the prompt that they want you to answer it.
 This Tulane essay is an opportunity for students to share more about themselves, their interest in Tulane, and why they would be a great fit.

-The Tulane essay in particular is important since it is a “why school” essay.
-Therefore, admissions wants to see that you’ve done your research on Tulane and know exactly why you want to go there.
+The Tulane essay in particular is important since it is a Why School essay.
+Admissions wants to see that you’ve done your research on Tulane and know exactly why you want to go there.
 They also need to see what you’d contribute to the campus.

-Essays can help students stand out in the admissions process, and the Tulane essay is no different.
+Essays can seriously impact college admissions odds, and the Tulane essay is no different.
 Take this supplemental essay seriously.
 Be specific and authentic when writing your Tulane essay.
 While you want to impress admissions, that doesn’t mean you should fabricate what you care about.
 Use this opportunity to find out exactly what you would partake in on campus at Tulane if you are accepted.
 And, if you already know, then be sure that your passion for Tulane comes across in your Tulane essay!

 More resources to write the Tulane essay

 When you start to write your college essays, it’s important to use available resources to see what works and what doesn’t.
 After all, college essays are a very specific type of essay that you probably aren’t familiar with when starting your college applications.
-Perfecting the “why school” essay is especially important because it’s not only the sole Tulane essay, it’s also a type of essay that you’ll probably see in other applications.
+Perfecting the Why School essay is especially important because it’s a type of essay that you’ll probably see in other applications.

-Writing essays is a crucial part of making your college applications stand out.
-Learning how to write the “why school” essay will serve you when completing not only your Tulane application, but also other college applications.
-However, you’ll certainly encounter other types of college essays.
-While each prompt may be different, there are certain tips you can follow to help you write any college essay.
+Learning how to write the Why School essay will serve you well beyond your Tulane application.
+Becoming a better narrative writer can help you tackle all kinds of application essays.
+While each prompt may be different, there are certain tips you can follow.
 Check out our article How to Write Better Essays to be sure you’re writing your best essays possible!

 Common App personal statement

-Just as a “why school” essay will likely appear in various college applications, the Common App essay will be sent to various schools.
-However, the good new is that you can send the same essay for different applications, unlike supplemental essays.
+Just as a Why School essay will likely appear in various college applications, the Common App essay will be sent to various schools.
+However, the good new is that you can submit the same essay for different applications.
 Since the Common App personal statement gets sent to all the schools you apply to via the Common App, you truly want to make it the best essay possible.

 We have plenty of resources you can use to write the Common App essay.
 To get started, read outstanding Common App essays.
 These essay examples will allow you see what impresses admissions.
 However, like we mentioned, don’t read with the intention of copying the essays you see.
 Instead, take note of the tactics these students apply to their writing, such as telling personal anecdotes, hooking the reader, and highlighting attributes not seen elsewhere in their application.